jvhoof/ngf-azure-templates/NGF-Quickstart-HA-1NIC-AS-ELB-ILB-STD/README.md

-# Barracuda NextGen Firewall for Azure - High Availability Cluster using Internal Load Balancer and an Availability Set
+# Barracuda CloudGen Firewall for Azure - High Availability Cluster in an Availability Set using an Internal Standard Load Balancer

 ![Build status](https://img.shields.io/vso/build/cudajvhoof/19118fdb-7d82-4c41-a1fd-b16e490dc968/7.svg)

 ## Introduction

-Traditionally, Barracuda NextGen Firewall (NGF) uses UDR rewriting technique to redirect traffic when an HA failover happens.
+To provide high availability in the Azure platform a VM needs to use a Load Balancer or use the Cloud platform's rest api cloud integration to adapt the platform on failover.
+Since several years, the Barracuda CloudGen Firewall (NGF) uses cloud integration functionality to perform UDR rewriting to redirect traffic when an HA failover happens.
 This method works well for smaller deployments, but has few drawbacks when using peered VNets or if corporate policy restricts saving AAD authentication keys in 3rd party software configuration.

-Azure ILB solves above problems, providing failover capabilities with zero integration with the cloud fabric, offers shorter failover times (~15 seconds) independent of network complexity, and provides stateful failover.
+The Azure Standard Load Balancer solves the above problems, providing failover capabilities with no integration with the cloud fabric, offers shorter failover times (~15 seconds) independent of network complexity and provides stateful failover.

 This template deploys a VNet with 2 NGF instances with managed disks, an any-port ILB instance, and 2 empty subnets routed through NGF cluster.